128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-none                              No failover support when path goes down. failover                          Fail over the session to use a secondary path when the best path goes down due to link failure or unacceptable path quality values.
-This session will stay on the secondary path and will not switch back unless the secondary path itself goes down. revertible-failover               Fail over the session to use a secondary path when the best path goes down due to link failure or unacceptable path quality values.
-This session will revert back to the best path if it comes back up or is within permissible path quality values. packet-duplication                Duplicate packets across all multihomed-paths to another router.
-Only one set of packets will be sent to the final destination. packet-retransmission             Enable packet loss detection.
-Lost packets within buffer are retransmitted. packet-retransmission-with-dpi    Enable packet loss detection.
+- none: No failover support when path goes down.
+- failover: Fail over the session to use a secondary path when the best path goes down due to link failure or unacceptable path quality values.
+This session will stay on the secondary path and will not switch back unless the secondary path itself goes down.
+- revertible-failover: Fail over the session to use a secondary path when the best path goes down due to link failure or unacceptable path quality values.
+This session will revert back to the best path if it comes back up or is within permissible path quality values.
+- packet-duplication: Duplicate packets across all multihomed-paths to another router.
+Only one set of packets will be sent to the final destination.
+- packet-retransmission: Enable packet loss detection.
+Lost packets within buffer are retransmitted.
+- packet-retransmission-with-dpi: Enable packet loss detection.
 Lost packets within buffer are retransmitted.
 Additionally, if the service traffic is contained within a tunnel, apply packet retransmission to individual sessions within the tunnel.

 ## `configure authority service-policy transport-state-enforcement`